Faith: The Unholy Trinity: Endings

 If the player did not defeat all three secret Unholy Trinity bosses (the Mother, the Daughter, and the Unholy Spirit), John and Garcia find the Crucible sealed.
 John empowers the seal, sealing Gary and the demons inside the Crucible.
-Father Garcia asks John to join him as an apprentice so that he may train him to fight Gary when he inevitably returns.
+Father Garcia asks John to join him as an apprentice so that he may train him to fight Gary when he inevitably returns, to which John expresses doubt in his own abilities.
 This ending has two variants based on John's performance.
-If John saved Lisa and/or tried to help Father Allred in his nightmares, John willingly accepts Garcia's offer; if John failed to save Lisa and abandoned Father Allred, John tries to decline out of cowardice, but Garcia forces him to come along at gunpoint.
+If John saved Lisa, Garcia reassures John and convinces him to join; if John failed to save Lisa, Garcia forces him to join at gunpoint.

 If the player defeated the Unholy Trinity, the seal protecting the Crucible is removed.
 John enters it and finds Gary, now horrifically deformed, in front of a human skeleton.
-He explains that the skeleton is his mother, who attempted to complete the Profane Sabbath, but failed.
+He explains that the skeleton is his mother, who attempted to complete the Profane Sabbath but failed.
 Gary attacks John once again, this time fusing with another demon (implied to be Malphas) and his mother's body to form a powerful monster.
 John defeats this demon using his crucifix and burns the mother's body.
 Amy Martin appears, and Gary receives her reverently, as she is the intended vessel for the Profane Sabbath.
-However, the demon possessing Amy calls him a failure and drags him into Hell.
-John apologizes to Amy for not being able to save her; she forgives him, and asks him to complete the exorcism, putting her soul to rest.
-John leaves the daycare center, finding the rest of the cult to have died in a shootout with the police.
-He may choose to learn the art of demon hunting with Father Garcia, or leave town with Lisa (if she survived) and attempt to live a normal life.
+However, the demon possessing Amy calls him a failure for failing to complete the ritual and drags him into Hell.
+Amy's soul then returns, and John apologizes to Amy for running away and not being able to save her; she forgives him, and asks him to complete the exorcism, allowing her to ascend to Heaven, finally granting her eternal rest.
+His faith in the Lord now restored, John leaves the daycare center, finding the rest of the cult to have died in a shootout with the police.
+He may choose to learn the art of demon hunting with Father Garcia, or leave town with Lisa and attempt to live a normal life.

-A third ending is possible if John returns home each night before completing that night's events.
-If he does so, the Profane Sabbath occurs without hindrance, and he is ambushed by the cultists and Amy.
-He finds himself back in the Martin household, now decrepit, before finding a ritual circle and kneeling in it; Amy and Michael Davies appear and hold him in place while a giant hand drags him away.
+A third ending is possible if John returns home on the third night before entering the cult's underground stronghold.
+If he does so, the Profane Sabbath occurs without hindrance, and he is ambushed at his home by the cultists and Amy.
+He finds himself back in the Martin household, now appearing decrepit on the inside, matching the appearance it always appeared to have on the outside, before finding a ritual circle and kneeling in it; Amy and Michael Davies appear and hold him in place while a giant hand drags him away.
 The house is shown to have disappeared, and the screen goes black, showing the words "damnatio memoriae".